2020PB/police-brutality/reports/California.md

 ## San Jose

-### Police shoot a projectile at a protestor | May 29th
+### Police shoot a projectile at a protester | May 29th

-A police officer shoots a projectile at a protestor for yelling out profanities.
+A police officer shoots a projectile at a protester for yelling out profanities.
 The same officer is seen excited about the protests yelling "let's get this motherfucker".

 tags: shoot, projectile, threaten, protester